jmanuel1/personal-website/_drafts/bower-to-yarn-migration.md

 Search, becoming
 [deprecated](https://devblogs.microsoft.com/aspnet/what-happened-to-bower/).

-In this post, I'm going to describe how I migrated Material Search from Bower to Yarn.
-Migration can be done by resolving all of the dependencies of your project and adding them flattened to your new `package.json`.
+In this post, I'm going to describe how I migrated Material Search from Bower to another package manager called Yarn.
+Migration can be done by resolving all of the dependencies of your project and adding them flattened to your new `package.json` (the package manifest that Yarn uses).
 Doing this manually could be tedious.
 For example, here's part of the dependency tree for Material Search, as output by `bower list`:

 ```
 │ │ │ └─┬ polymer#1.11.3